-Grab a bite to eat and fuel your daily, weekly, or monthly grocery shopping trip.
+Grab a bite to eat while fueling your daily, weekly, or monthly grocery shopping trip.
 Along the way, discover new food treasures to enliven your breakfast, lunch, or dinner menus.

 For many, grocery stores are the least favorite thing to do, so we relegate our grocery shopping to specific times of the week or weekend, early or late night shopping, or avoid it and just hail BiteSquad, Amazon Restaurants, or UberEats.